 Native token

 Now that you have your wallet set up, you will need some native DRK tokens in order to be able to perform transactions, since that token is used to pay the transaction fees.
-You can obtain DRK either by successfully mining a block that gets finalized or by asking for some by the community on darkirc and/or your comrades.
+You can obtain DRK either by successfully mining a block that gets confirmed or by asking for some by the community on darkirc and/or your comrades.
 Don't forget to tell them to add the --half-split flag when they create the transfer transaction, so you get more than one coins to play with.

 pablo-waiting0